The understanding that capitalism is the superior economic system only lasted for about 25 years after the Cold War ended.

 Last time I checked, forcibly taking someone’s things without permission was considered stealing.
 If it’s illegal for people to steal each other’s things, why is it okay for the government to do it?

 This is in comparison with capitalism, a system in which all transactions are voluntary.
 Business owners are only successful because they provide a good or service others willingly pay for.
 Nobody is forced to buy or sell anything.
 Both parties have to agree to any deal.
 What could be fairer than that?

 What About Inequality?

 Proponents of socialism typically use income inequality as the benchmark for fairness.
-This is faulty because it focuses on the percentage of “the economic pie” someone has, and ignores the size of “the pie.”
-When we grow the pie itself, the size of the slices grow, even when the percentage doesn’t.
+This is faulty because it focuses on the percentage of “the economic pie” someone has and ignores the size of “the pie.”
+When we grow the pie itself, the size of the slices grows, even when the percentage doesn’t.